Advance Directives in End-of-Life Care

 Then talk about your preferences with your support system to be sure they understand your wishes.
 Be specific about your feelings toward resuscitation, ventilators or tube feeding.
 Engaging in conversation about your desires before the need exists will save your loved ones from an overwhelming experience in the future.

-- Physician Orders for Life-Sustaining Treatment
+- Physician Orders for Life-Sustaining Treatment (POLST)

 This POLST form represents your decisions concerning emergency or life-prolonging care.
 These are actionable medical orders signed by your doctor, physician assistant or nurse practitioner, depending on your location.
 There is risk and liability for hospitals and medical personnel for not following these orders.
 At the same time, it releases liability on the part of those following a properly completed POLST form.
 It also includes requests, specific care and guidelines for emergency medical services and other health care personnel.